The fastest one-day hundred

 A black day for a once-proud cricketing nation.
-West Indies were walloped by 351 runs in the fifth Test against South Africa in Centurion to complete a miserable whitewash, the first 0-5 defeat in their history.
-Only two men reached double figures in the first innings, and after Jonty Rhodes spanked a 95-ball hundred that included six sixes, West Indies subsided again.
+West Indies were walloped by 351 runs in the fifth Test against South Africa, in Centurion, to complete a miserable whitewash, the first 0-5 defeat in their history.
+Only two men reached double figures in the first innings, and after Jonty Rhodes hit a 95-ball hundred that included six sixes, West Indies subsided again.

 As the Adelaide Test lurched to a conclusion, the Australian board met and sent its now infamous cable to the MCC, accusing the English of "unsportsmanlike behaviour" and describing Bodyline as a "menace to the game".
 The board sent the cable normal rate, but newspapermen sent their copy marked urgent.
 The result was, the London papers were made aware of the cable before it was received by the MCC.

-Aravinda de Silva's dreamy form continued to clinch a Sri Lankan series win over Zimbabwe.
+Aravinda de Silva's dreamy form continued, helping clinch a Sri Lankan series win over Zimbabwe.
 He made an unbeaten 143 as they made 326 for 5 to seal the series 2-0.
 As well as being Sri Lanka's highest total to win a Test batting last, it was, astonishingly, de Silva's seventh hundred in eight Test innings at various grounds in Colombo.

 Only 17 wickets fell in the drawn fifth Test between England and India in Madras, which ended on this day.
 Keen to force the pace in a series that England were losing, Keith Fletcher became the first captain to win the toss and bowl in India.
-He soon regretted it as Gundappa Viswanath and Yashpal Sharma batted well into the third day in a partnership of 415, the highest for the third wicket in Tests until Martin Crowe and Andrew Jones bettered it nine years later.
+He soon regretted it as Gundappa Viswanath and Yashpal Sharma batted well into the third day in a partnership of 316.
 Then came the real fireworks.
-While his opening partner Graham Gooch laced 50 in 46 balls and 100 in 139, Chris Tavaré eked out 35 off a staggering 240 deliveries (exactly 40 overs) in an innings that lasted over five-and-a-half hours.
+While his opening partner Graham Gooch laced 50 in 46 balls and 100 in 139, Chris Tavaré eked out 35 off a staggering 240 deliveries, in an innings that lasted over five and a half hours.
 In the second innings every Englishman got a bowl - except Paul Allott, ironically enough, with Gooch keeping wicket for the last 12 overs and Bob Taylor turning his arm over.

 Pakistan's first Test victory in Australia.
 They had their new-ball pair of Imran Khan and Sarfraz Nawaz, who shared 18 wickets, to thank.
 Imran took 12 of those 18, and Asif Iqbal made a crucial 120.
 Pakistan were left needing only 32 to level the series in what was the final Test, and got there with eight wickets left.

 Record-breaking stuff from the Indians in Dhaka, in the Independence Cup final.
-With Sourav Ganguly hammering 124 and Robin Singh 82, they made 316 for 7 to beat Pakistan with one ball to spare, the highest total until then to win a one-dayer batting second.
+With Sourav Ganguly hammering 124 and Robin Singh 82, they made 316 for 7 to beat Pakistan with one ball to spare, the highest total at the time to win a one-dayer batting second.

 Before he mangled proverbs, Navjot Sidhu butchered spin bowlers.
 Good ones too.
-Here he flayed eight sixes - just two short of Wally Hammond's Test record (though Wasim Akram has since moved the bar up to 12) - off a Sri Lankan attack that included Muttiah Muralitharan (41.5-3-162-5: even in the maelstrom he picked up a five-for).
+Here he flayed eight sixes - just two short of Wally Hammond's Test record (though Wasim Akram moved the bar up to 12 two years later) - off a Sri Lankan attack that included Muttiah Muralitharan (41.5-3-162-5: even in the maelstrom he picked up a five-for).
 Sidhu's 124 and a record-breaking 142 from Sachin Tendulkar (it made him the first man to hit seven Test tons before his 21st birthday) set up India's innings victory over Sri Lanka in Lucknow.
 Anil Kumble, with 11 for 128, finished the job.